Sunrise Senior Living Case Study

 Jermaine Weeden, Director at IT Document Solutions, commented:

-“As a technology partner we are able to provide IT and professional services far beyond that of a conventional copier company.”
+“As a technology partner, we can provide IT and professional services far beyond that of a conventional copier company.”

 Due to the size of the fleet and the fact that some devices were still fit for purpose, IT Document Solutions recommended a staged implementation across the 60 sites, as new devices were needed and contracts ended.
 Toshiba multi-functional devices alongside strategically deployed Toshiba desktops, provided fresh hardware, integrated with remote diagnostic software, ITDS Lifecycle Manager, which helped to enhance print performance and report on device utilisation.

 Overall, the solution took a partnership approach.
-From the ITDS helpdesk through to senior management, there is a clear escalation process in place to deliver best practice for Sunrise and Gracewell.
-ITDS as a service provider that offer a tremendous amount of value, with regular service reviews to ensure delivery against KPI’s and tracking of SLAs on performance.
+From the ITDS helpdesk through to senior management, there is a clear escalation process in place to deliver best practices for Sunrise and Gracewell.
+ITDS is a service provider that offers a tremendous amount of value, with regular service reviews to ensure delivery against KPIs and tracking of SLAs on performance.

 Through the technology and solutions provided the care homes now benefit from an end-to-end managed print solution.